Ryan-Rutledge/FlashcardStacks/README.md

 ## About

-I developed this webpage as part of the [NARS web application](https://github.com/JGitHubApp/narsapp), before the project was discontinued.
-It's purpose was to help the students of the National Academy of Railroad Science (NARS) memorize different railraod signals and their meanings.
+This library was originally a very simple webpage that was part of the [NARS web application](https://github.com/JGitHubApp/narsapp), before it was discontinued.
+The purpose of the webpage was to provide the students of the National Academy of Railroad Science (NARS) with electronic flashcards of different railraod signals and their meanings.

-This project's goal is to convert the webpage into a general-purpose flashcard library.
+This project's goal is to convert that webpage into a general-purpose flashcard library.